jkedra/jkedra.github.io/_drafts/ssh.md

 ## Multihops

+Subjects mentioned so far were just small useful tricks.
+Using SSH with multihops can be a big thing.

-Multihops allows to manage limitations of the network.
-Usually it happens because the only points connecting the external world with our network are HTTP proxy or bastion hosts, so direct SSH connection to a host outside the internal network is not possible.
+Multihop allows to manage limitations of the network.
+Usually it happens because the only points connecting the external world with our network are HTTP proxy or bastion hosts, so direct SSH connection to a host outside of the internal network is not possible.

 However SSH tools are smart enough to overcome restrictions mentioned.
 Keep reading.